-[vc_row][vc_column][vc_column_text]If you have been hurt on the job in California, you can apply for workers' compensation benefits to cover the cost of your medical care.
-But you may also be eligible to apply for temporary disability payments which will cover at least some of the wages that you have lost and/or will lose as a result of your work injury
+[vc_row][vc_column][vc_column_text]If you have been hurt on the job in California, you can apply for workers' compensation benefits that will cover the cost of your medical care.
+You may also be eligible for temporary disability benefits that will cover at least some of the lost wages you experience as the result of your work injury

 .
 Eligibility for temporary disability benefits through workers' compensation will depend on the severity of your injury and whether or not your injury prevents you from performing your normal work duties or at least earning the same amount of pay through modified work duties.

 Injured workers can only collect temporary disability benefits if the work injury results in any of the following: